YassineSdk/sentiment-analysis-with-pinecone-and-huggingface/README.md

-entiment Analysis with Pinecone and Hugging Face
+Sentiment Analysis with Pinecone and Hugging Face
 =================================================

 Overview